sjl/.plan/README.markdown

 * Poked a bit and pushing the constant optimization down into the compilation phase, but ran into a bit of a wall so I threw away the diff.
 Might take another stab at it later once I let it roll around in my head a bit.
+* Mostly refactored the Bones code store to be a `simple-array`, after profiling indicates that most of the runtime is spent in data vector refs.

 #### Splitting the Bones Store